OzairKhan1/DevSecOps/README.md

 The project uses Docker for containerized microservices.

-Images are versioned using the Jenkins build number.
+Images are versioned using the Jenkins build number and for Gitlab-Ci the **CI_PIPELINE_IID** is used.

 Example: